 Taipei doesn’t feature on many travellers’ radars, particularly people from outside of Asia, and is often overlooked in favour of other East Asian cities.
 It can be difficult to find information on what to see and do if you are planning a trip to Taipei, especially if you want to hit up more offbeat attractions and head off the beaten path.

-Our team of expert travel writers has compiled the ultimate list of the best places to visit in Taipei, making sure to cover all bases.
+With this ultimate list of the best places to visit in Taipei, you’ll be able to make sure to cover all the top attractions.
 No matter your age or travelling style you’ll find plenty of reasons to add Taipei to your travel wish list.

 Warning: some of these best places to visit in Taipei are sure to surprise you!